dangrosvenor/CEMAC_UM_TIPs/PUMA/README.md

 `ssh-keygen -R 193.62.216.45`

-Now you should have no more mismatching keys
+Now you should have no more mismatching keys. (possibly you'll need to repeat this step a few times to cover all the ip addresses!)

 *NB only do this when you are expecting the keys to mismatch - otherwise a key mismatch could highlight something malicious*

+## Module fails

+Job fails with error logs not finding modules

+`module restore module` yields : `Lmod has detected the following error:  User module collection: "2020.12.14" does not exist.`

+`module restore` is no longer a command. `module load um` will load um modules